nitin100994/interview-prep-beyond-dsa/Pegasus Explained.md

 ---

 ## 💥 Historic Reference: Israel’s "Pager Hack" Mystery
-> Flashback 🔙 — It’s believed that Israel once hacked a network of **pagers**, leading to a wave of explosions (allegedly) during counter-terrorist ops.
+> Flashback 🔙 — Israel once hacked a network of **pagers**, leading to a wave of explosions (allegedly) during counter-terrorist ops.

 - They didn’t just **listen** — they made it explode. 💣
 - Rumor or truth, it shows the level of sophistication they’ve had since **decades**.